illinoistech-itm/jhajek/itmt-430/automation-demo/Readme.md

 The methods described above are a good start, but might not be scalable beyond a small team.
 A product recommended to look at is [Hashicorp Vault](https://www.vaultproject.io/ "Hashicorp Vault introduction website").
 This is a much more centralized and scalable way to handle secrets that works locally and in the cloud.
 [It has direct integration with Packer](https://packer.io/docs/templates/user-variables.html#vault-variables "Packer Integration with Vault webpage"), which skips the regular `variable.json` files method and instead pulls those values from an encrypted vault datastore.

 If you are looking for a challenge, try to implement this, and put it on your resume.
 If you are curious I have a working sample from a team form 2019

+### Manually Binding Network Interfaces

+When using a VirtualBox Private network, Vagrant will prompt you to choose which physical NIC you want to pair to the virtual network.
+This obviously requires a manual user-intervention, albeit a simple push of the number 1 or 2 (Usually WiFi or Ethernet NIC).

 ## Questions